Hiking Stony Lake - panoramic view tree outdoor landscape nature mountain sky autumn plant cloud background lake painting forest surrounded distance

 Description

-Stony Lake sits quietly within Stokes State Forest in New Jersey's Skylands Region, offering hikers a genuine escape into the state's wilder side.
-This 13-kilometer trail system winds through some of the most diverse terrain you'll find in northern New Jersey, combining dense hardwood forests, rocky outcroppings, and peaceful lakeside stretches that reward those willing to venture beyond the more crowded state parks.
+Stony Lake sits quietly within Stokes State Forest in New Jersey's Skylands Region, offering a genuine escape into the state's wilder side.
+This 13-kilometer trail system winds through some of the most diverse terrain you'll find in northern New Jersey, combining dense hardwood forests, rocky outcroppings, and peaceful lakeside stretches that reward hikers willing to venture beyond the more crowded state parks.
+With 150 meters of elevation gain spread across roughly 4 hours and 15 minutes of hiking, it lands solidly in moderate territory — challenging enough to feel worthwhile, manageable enough that you won't be wrecked by the end.

-The lake itself serves as both destination and starting point for exploring the surrounding forest network.
-Unlike many of New Jersey's more developed recreation areas, Stony Lake maintains a quieter, more secluded atmosphere that appeals to hikers seeking solitude and genuine wilderness experience.
-The 150 meters of elevation gain is distributed gradually across the trail system, making for manageable climbs that open up to surprising vistas considering New Jersey's relatively modest topography.
+The lake itself serves as both destination and anchor point for the surrounding trail network.
+Unlike many of New Jersey's more developed recreation areas, Stony Lake maintains a quieter, more secluded atmosphere that draws hikers looking for solitude rather than a scene.
+The elevation gain is distributed gradually across the trail system, so the climbs never feel punishing — they just build steadily until you're standing somewhere with a view you didn't quite expect from a state this flat in reputation.

 Trail Experience and Terrain